Last updated on July 9th, 2018 at 05:59 am

-But how to write the letter?
-To whom should you address your letter?
-And how to make sure it won’t close you the door to their company forever?
-Let’s have a look at it together:
+But how to write such a letter?
+To whom should you address it?
+And how to make sure that it won’t close your doors to the company forever?

 Main parts on an excellent letter

 First part: Praise and pleasantries

-In the beginning of your writing, you should thank the employer for offering you a job.
-You should emphasize how happy you are for the chance to work for their company.
+In the beginning of your writing you should thank the employer for offering you a job.
+You should emphasize how happy you are to get the chance to work for their company.
 Such a simple introduction can look like the following paragraph:

 Dear Mr. Xxx,

 I am really pleased to receive a job offer of (name of the position) from your company.
-You, as well as the philosophy and vision of your company, made a great impression on me.
-I thought about it for a while, and I believe that I can utilize my skills and contribute to the prosperity of your company, becoming an asset for your team.
-But before it happens, I would like to discuss a few details with you.
+You, as well as the philosophy and vision of your business, left a strong mark in my memory.
+I thought about your offer for a while, and I believe that I can utilize my skills and contribute to the prosperity of your company, becoming a strong asset in your team.
+But before we can move on, I would like to discuss a few details of the offer with you.

 Second part: Say what you want to change, and give them a good reason to change it

-Do not waste too many lines with pleasantries.
-It is time to come to the point.
-Mention what you would like to change, and try to give them a good reason for considering your suggestion.
+Come to the point.
+Mention the things you would like to change, and try to give them a good reason for considering your suggestion.

 You offer a basic annual salary of $50,000.
 According to the information on (an online source, ideally with a clickable link), the average salary for this position in this city is above $58,000.
-I believe that $60,000 would correspond better with the experience and knowledge I can bring to your team.
+I believe that $60,000 would correspond better with the experience and knowledge I can bring onboard.

-I have made $56,000 in my previous job, and though salary is not my main motivation, I would like to earn at least as much as I have been earning up to this point.
-Please consider $60,000 as my basic salary.
+I have earned $56,000 in my previous job, and though salary is not my main motivation, I would like to earn at least the same salary in my new job.
+Please consider $60,000 as the basic salary.